boom404/affine-copilot-fix/README.md

 ## Create API Key

 To use the Gemini API, you need to obtain an API Key.
 Visit the following link to create your free Gemini API Key: [Get a free Gemini API Key](https://aistudio.google.com/apikey).

+To use the OpenRouter API, you need to obtain an API Key.
+Visit the following link to create your free OpenRouter API Key: [Get a free OpenRouter API Key](https://openrouter.ai/settings/keys).

-Once you have the key, you can use it to configure the application as described below.
+Once you have the key(s), you can use it to configure the application as described below.

 ## Docker Installation